jeetsukumaran/DendroPy/doc/source/tutorial/chars.rst

     >>> dna = dendropy.DnaCharacterMatrix.get_from_path('pythonidae_cytb.fasta', 'dnafasta')
     >>> dna.write_to_path('pythonidae_cytb.nexus', 'nexus')

+Fine-grained control over the output format can be specified using :ref:`keyword arguments <Customizing_the_Data_Writing_Format>`.

 Composing a String
 ------------------

-If you do not want to actually write to a file, but instead simply need a string representing the data in a particular format, you can call the instance method :meth:`as_string()`, passing a schema or format specification string as the first argument:
+If you do not want to actually write to a file, but instead simply need a string representing the data in a particular format, you can call the instance method :meth:`as_string()`, passing a :ref:`schema specification string <Specifying_the_Data_Writing_Format>` as the first argument:

     >>> import dendropy
     >>> dna = dendropy.DnaCharacterMatrix.get_from_path('pythonidae_cytb.fasta', 'dnafasta')
     >>> s = dna.as_string('nexus')
     >>> print(s)

+As above, fine-grained control over the output format can be specified using :ref:`keyword arguments <Customizing_the_Data_Writing_Format>`.

 Taxon Management with Character Matrices
 ========================================